What is IRMAA?

 Those with lower income will not pay an IRMAA in 2023.
 This link will bring you to the IRMAA table and below.

 IRMAA was enacted in 2003 in order strengthen and extend the life of the Medicare program.
 The standard premium for Medicare Part B only covers a fraction of the actual cost of the program.
 For example, according to usafacts.org, the total cost of Part B in 2021 was $7,575 per year, per recipient.
 This breaks down to $631.25 per month for each Medicare Part B recipient.
-However, the standard monthly premium for Medicare Part B is just $170.10 per month.
+However, the standard monthly premium for Medicare Part B in 2024 is just $174.70 per month.
 The difference is paid for by taxpayers, funded from general revenues.

 The 2002 Medicare Modernization Act set-up the IRMAA requirements so that those individuals with higher incomes can pay a greater percentage of their full Medicare costs.
 It does not impact your medical insurance benefits, just your plan premium.